soupi/learn-haskell-blog-generator/src/09-documentation.md

 # Generating documentation

-There are [many ways](https://documentation.divio.com/) to make it easier for others to get started with our projects and libraries.
+There are [many ways](https://documentation.divio.com/) to help others to get started with our projects and libraries.
 For example, we can write tutorials, provide runnable examples, describe the internals of the system, and create an API reference.